garrihd/garrihd.github.io/index.md

 ## Martin Marinkov

-Hello !
+Hello!
 My name is Martin Marinkov.
-I am a linguistics student who would like to enter the world of IT.
-I am currently studying Python and am making good progress too !
+I am a linguistics Bachelors student at the [university of Bamber](https://www.uni-bamberg.de/en/), Germany who would like to enter the world of IT.
+I am currently studying Python and am making good progress too!
 I love what technology has to offer.
-It has improved our lives and can continue to do so and I would like to be a part of that !
+It has improved our lives and can continue to do so and I would like to be a part of that!
+I am particularly interested in natural language processing with Python which combines both my linguistic and programming skills.

 # Why Programming ?
 The Art Of Code.
 Coding is as much of a science as it is art.
 Everyone has their own **way** of coding a task.
 Everyone has their own *signature* coding style.
 I am working on developing my own.
-It takes time, practice, dedication and patience.
+It takes time, practice, dedication and patience and I am confidently progressing.

 ## A small portfolio
 ### Some of  the games I've done with Python